 What do you do to get to know your students better?
 I would love it if you wanted to share!

 Be sure to ‘Like’ Music Educator Resources on Facebook and follow Music Educator Resources on TpT to stay up to date on giveaways, discounts, reviews and other music resources!
-And don’t forget to join the exclusive email newsletter for monthly freebies, feature fridays and more!
+And don’t forget to join the exclusive email newsletter for monthly freebies and more!